User Session Data with Flask-Session & Redis

 At first glance, it doesn't seem like anything has happened on our app's home page:

-Not only did we create a value that can persist across views, but since we've stored this value in a cloud Redis instance, it should persist across devices as well.
+Not only did we create a value that can persist across views, but since we've stored this value in a cloud Redis instance, it should also persist across devices.
 I connected to my Redis instance using a GUI, and this is what came back:

 Ahh, the keys and the values we stored are encrypted!
 This is why it was so important to set our secret key earlier.
 Nevertheless, we can see our session variables are successfully decoupled.
 Instead of depending on the user's browser or our app's local server, user session variables are nice and comfy in the cloud.